apache/couchdb/src/fauxton/readme.md

     # Install all dependencies
     npm install

+### Dev Server
+    Using the dev server is the easiest way to use fauxton, specially when developing for it.

+    grunt dev

 #### (Optional) To avoid a npm global install
     # Add node_modules/.bin to your path
     # export PATH=./node_modules/.bin:$PATH